 - Yearlong courses (anual) are open only to students who plan on taking both semesters of the course.

-- 1 semestre (S1) or cuatrimestre is equal to U.S. spring semester.
+- 1 semestre (S1) or cuatrimestre is equivalent to U.S. spring semester.

-- 2 semestre (S2) or cuatrimestre is equal to U.S. fall semester.
+- 2 semestre (S2) or cuatrimestre is equivalent to U.S. fall semester.

-Universidad de Buenos Aires - Facultad de Ciencias Sociales
+Universidad de Buenos Aires (UBA) - Facultad de Ciencias Sociales

 - Click here to access UBA-CS's online course catalog.